Matsuri Arai

 Matsuri Arai (荒井 祭里, Arai Matsuri) is a Japanese diver.
 She competed in the women's 10 metre platform event at the 2019 World Aquatics Championships.
 She represented Japan at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's synchronized 10 metre platform and women's 10 metre platform events.

 In 2023, at the 2022 Asian Games in Hangzhou, China, Arai won silver with Minami Itahashi in 10 metre synchro.

+Arai competed for Japan at the 2024 Summer Olympics in Paris, France, where she finished 9th in the women's 10 metre platform event with a total score of 314.45 points.